 Negative ion air purifiers create a static charge around airborne contaminants.
 Once these contaminants are charged with static, they stick to the nearest surface rather than float around in the air.
 While negative ion air purifiers are beneficial, they do not completely remove contaminants from your space, as you’ll have to dispose of the dust, dirt and contaminants yourself.
 Instead, consider purchasing a HEPA or carbon-activated air purifier to remove contaminants from your space with no cleanup.

-There are many excellent air purifiers on the market today, including HEPA, activated carbon, UV and negative ion purifiers, so you must take the time to choose a purifier that is right for your specific needs.
+There are many excellent air purifiers on the market today, including HEPA air purifiers activated carbon, UV and negative ion purifiers, so you must take the time to choose a purifier that is right for your specific needs.
 Some key factors for you to carefully consider before purchasing a purifier include the size of your home, the type of pollutants that must be removed from the air, and your budget.

 If your goal is to improve indoor air quality, an air purifier is worth the investment.
 Removing airborne particles from the air can help you to breathe easier and feel more comfortable in your home.